deanyim0226/deanyim0226/README.md

 ### Hi 👋 I'm Dean, a senior student majoring in computer science at University of California Irvine.

 I'm currently seeking any job opportunity in 2023.
 I learned about the backend programming languages C, C++, Java, and Python during my school years.
-I also discovered my interest in web/mobile development and have experience in developing web/mobile applications using CSS, HTML, Javascript, and Typescript with the frontend frameworks Angular, Ionic, React, and React-native.
+I also discovered my interest in web/mobile development and have experience in developing web/mobile applications as a full stack developer using Java Spring, React, ReactNative and MySql.
 I want to continue my career as a full-stack developer, developing web/mobile applications that benefit people in the world.

 Here is my [LinkedIn](https://www.linkedin.com/in/dean-yim-18853516a)